Bruce Willis has frontotemporal dementia, condition worsens - Local News 8

 In Thursday’s statement, his family said communication challenges were just one symptom of frontotemporal dementia.

-The Association for Frontotemporal Degeneration describes FTD as a group of brain disorders caused by degeneration of the frontal and/or temporal lobes of the brain that affects behavior, language and movement.
-Aphasia can be a symptom of it.
-The association describes frontotemporal degeneration as “an inevitable decline in functioning,” with an average life expectancy of seven to 13 years after the onset of symptoms.

-“Today there are no treatments for the disease, a reality that we hope can change in the years ahead,” the family’s statement read, adding that it can take years to get a proper diagnosis.
+“Today there are no treatments for the disease, a reality that we hope can change in the years ahead,” the statement read.
 “As Bruce’s condition advances, we hope that any media attention can be focused on shining a light on this disease that needs far more awareness and research.”

 Over a four-decade career, Willis’ movies had earned more than $5 billion at the worldwide box office.
 While beloved for hits like “Die Hard” and “The Sixth Sense,” the prolific actor had in recent years primarily featured in direct-to-video thrillers.